UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-scale/README.md

 #### CPU

-The CPU variant of scale has been implemented using the standard C++ library.
+The CPU variant of scale has been implemented using the standard C++ library, as well as with parallelization from OpenMP.

 #### GPU